Approximating Online Human Evaluation of Social Chatbots with Prompting: Discussion

 \section{Discussion}

-Dialog system evaluation with prompting showed its usefulness both for generating new interactive exchanges with the evaluated systems and for judging their performance, therefore, allowing for the end-to-end automation of the evaluation pipeline.
+Dialog system evaluation with prompting showed its usefulness both for generating new interactive exchanges with the evaluated systems and for judging their performance, therefore, allowing for a reasonable approximation of the online user evaluation pipeline.
 We deem this approach particularly promising for the evaluation of social aspects of conversations.
 LLMs used for prompting suffer from occasional hallucinations, i.e., a tendency to make up factual information \cite{ouyang2022training}.
-It might be difficult to keep track of all specific factual items of information that come up in the interactively created dialog between two conversational models and search for ground truth references for each of them to construct objective metrics such as model's accuracy or truthfulness \cite{lin-etal-2022-truthfulqa}.
+It might be difficult to keep track of all specific factual items of information that come up in the interactively created dialog between two conversational models and search for ground truth references for each of them to construct objective metrics such as the model's accuracy or truthfulness \cite{lin-etal-2022-truthfulqa}.
 Whereas, prompting the LLM to establish a specific behavior and providing instructions about commonsense social norms appears more feasible once these instructions are established.

 Drawing from the visualization of discourse patterns in our newly collected dataset of dialogs between the LLM and empathetic chatbots, we observed that the prompted LLM largely mirrors the conversational patterns of humans.
 However, there are also some differences.
 For example, in Figure \ref{fig:llm-b} there is an apparent sub-flow with a \textit{Grateful} emotion, increasingly displayed by the LLM.
 We believe the LLM might have developed an agreeable ``personality'' due to its training procedure based on Reinforcement Learning from Human Feedback, which optimized LLM's responses to satisfy human labelers.
-Future research can consider alternative prompting techniques to make the emotion/intent distribution of LLMs' responses even more balanced and representative.
+Differences in speakers' behavior led to the difference in the responses of the evaluated chatbots.
+While their most frequently produced intents are similar, their frequency distributions are statistically identical only for the second turn (first response of the evaluated chatbots) according to the permutation and chi-square tests.
+Future research can consider alternative prompting techniques to make the emotion/intent distribution of LLMs' and chatbots' responses even more balanced and representative.
+It might be beneficial to conduct additional experiments to compare original and generated dialogs, which can, for example, include testing the human ability to distinguish the dialogs created with the help of an LLM and dialogs with human speakers.